Sample Press Fill-in-the-Blank Press Release:

 [Name and Contact Information]

 Public community colleges are a uniquely American educational model that was designed to guarantee access to affordable, high-quality higher education for all people.
 They are the primary educators of life-saving nursing and other healthcare professionals among many others.
 They also serve as an onramp to bachelor’s, master’s and higher-level degrees for many students, and particularly for the most demographically and socioeconomically diverse students.
 They guarantee fair admissions for all students.
-They offer supports for adult students who have to work to support their families.
-And without community colleges, many American students would not be able to access higher education at all.
+Many community colleges also provide supports for students who need them, including those who are food and housing insecure, who need childcare while attending classes, and more.
+And without community colleges, many American students would not be able to access higher education at all due solely to financial limitations and other inevitable barriers.

-In short, community colleges were created to serve the needs of their communities, and they do it exceptionally well.
+In short, community colleges were created to serve the needs of their communities and to make good on the promise of American meritocracy, eliminating barriers faced only by disadvantaged individuals—and they do it exceptionally well.

 More Americans also believe community colleges are more underfunded than other institutions, and “a majority believe that students need career-related support (88%), financial aid (87%), and academic support (85%).
 They also strongly believe that colleges and universities must provide more, and favor the provision of housing (82%) and food (76%) support and on-campus child care (70%),” according to the survey report.
 Community colleges throughout the United States provide these services so that the most disadvantaged students will have a chance at succeeding in their higher education careers.

-Each year's #CCMonth campaign made millions of impressions across social media platforms, including Twitter, Facebook, Instagram and LinkedIn, and prominent supporters include the U.S. Departments of Education, Energy, Labor, and State; the U.S. Census Bureau; First Lady Jill Biden and former First Lady Michelle Obama; governors of Illinois, Maryland, Michigan, and New Jersey, and many others.
+Each year's #CCMonth campaign has made millions of impressions across social media platforms, including X, Bluesky, Facebook, Instagram, LinkedIn, and TikTok, and prominent supporters have included federal agencies, former U.S. First Ladies, current and former governors, and many others.
 This year, organizers are encouraging students and other to take the message to their favorite online social platforms to spread the word about the importance of community colleges in cultivating skills for the future, and the unique affordability that community colleges offer to financially challenged generations.

 A #CCMonth campaign toolkit is housed on the ACCT website, acct.org, including a logo, sample op-eds and press releases, social media posts, board resolutions and additional information.
-ACCT’s Twitter account, @CCTrustees, will be sharing information from member colleges throughout the month to amplify awareness.
+ACCT’s LinkedIn account will be sharing information from member colleges throughout the month to amplify awareness.

 About [College]